Student Loan Cancellation

 While student loan repayment may not be as ideal as cancellation, it can provide some relief to those struggling to repay their loans.
 And, with careful planning, borrowers may even be able to pay off their loans faster than they would have with a traditional repayment plan.

-See also When Will Student Loan Forgiveness Be Applied
+See also Student Loan Forgiveness Supreme Court

 For more information on student loan repayment, visit student loan repayment .